Ben Hall (bushranger): Bushranger

-During the summer of 1861–62, his wife Biddy left with their young son Henry to live with a young stockman named James Taylor.
-They moved to Humbug Creek, near Lake Cowal, well away from Ben Hall.
-He soon began a disastrous association with the notorious bushranger Frank Christie, alias Gardiner.
-In April 1862, Ben was arrested by Police Inspector Sir Frederick Pottinger for participating in the armed robbery of Bill Bacon's drays near Forbes.
+During the summer of 1861–62, his wife Biddy left with their young son Henry to live with a young police officer named James Taylor.
+They moved to Humbug Creek, near Lake Cowal, well away from Hall.
+Hall soon began a disastrous association with the notorious bushranger Frank Christie, alias Gardiner.
+In April 1862, Ben was arrested by Inspector Sir Frederick Pottinger for participating in the armed robbery of Bill Bacon's drays near Forbes.
 Hall was identified as having been in the company of Gardiner during the robbery, and two other men, names unknown.
-The charge was dismissed when one of the Crown witnesses changed his evidence.
+The charge was dismissed when one of the Crown witnesses changed his testimony.

-Shortly afterwards, on 15 June 1862, Gardiner led a gang of eight men, including Ben Hall, in robbing the gold escort coach near Eugowra, New South Wales (at what is now known as Escort Rock), of banknotes and 2700 ounces of gold worth more than 14,000 pounds.
+Shortly afterwards, on 15 June 1862, Gardiner led a gang of eight men, including Hall, in robbing the gold escort coach near Eugowra, New South Wales (at what is now known as Escort Rock), of banknotes and 2700 ounces of gold worth more than 14,000 pounds.

-Ben Hall and several others were arrested in July, but once again the police were unable to gain enough evidence to formally charge him.
+Hall and several others were arrested in July, but once again the police were unable to gain enough evidence to formally charge him.
 He was released about the end of August.
 However, he and his partner at Sandy Creek faced mounting legal costs and were forced to transfer the lease of the property to John Wilson, a Forbes publican.

-Estranged from his wife and young son, and with the property gone, Hall for several months drifted around the Weddin-Wheogo area, associating with numerous undesirable characters including John O'Meally, Johnny Gilbert, Patsy Daley amongst others.
-After several confrontations with the police, culminating in Inspector Pottinger's decision to burn down Hall's hut at Sandy Creek, Ben Hall gradually drifted into a life of crime.
+Estranged from his wife and young son, and with the property gone, Hall for several months drifted around the Weddin-Wheogo area, associating with numerous undesirable characters including John O'Meally, Johnny Gilbert, and Patsy Daley.
+After several confrontations with the police, culminating in Pottinger's decision to burn down Hall's hut at Sandy Creek, Hall gradually drifted into a life of crime.

 In one instance, Hall and his gang bailed up Robinson's Hotel in Canowindra, New South Wales.
 All travellers and the townspeople were required to remain at the hotel, but they were not mistreated and were provided with food and entertainment.
 The local policeman was subjected to some humiliation by being locked in his own cell.
 When the hostages were set free, the gang insisted on paying the hotelier and giving the townspeople "expenses".
 Their aim was to emphasise that the gang could act with impunity and to belittle the police.
 In this they were spectacularly successful.